 3. Interns are defined as students currently enrolled in a college or high school program or recent college graduates.
 Interns may be hired up to twenty (20) weeks for the purpose of gaining practical experience in the field of journalism as an adjunct to their educational training.
-Full-time interns will be paid not less than seventy (70) percent of the beginning scale in the classification in which they work.
-Part-time interns will be paid not less than sixty (60) percent of the beginning scale in the classification in which they work.
+Full-time interns will be paid not less than seventy (70) percent of the beginning scale in the classification in which they work or applicable minimum wage whichever is greater.
+Part-time interns will be paid not less than sixty (60) percent of the beginning scale in the classification in which they work or applicable minimum wage whichever is greater.
 Interns will not be used as clerks.